xbrowsersync/api/README.md

 ## 1. Install and build xBrowserSync API package

-CD into the source directory and install dependencies:
+CD into the source directory and install dependencies (use `unsafe-perm` flag if you get any permissions issues whilst trying to install):

-    $ npm install
+    $ npm install --unsafe-perm

 ## 2. Configure mongoDB database